fern35/NLP_aspect-based-sentiment-analysis/README.md

 # NLP_aspect-based-sentiment-analysis
-This is a project of the course NLP of Centralesupélec reference link: http://nlpcourse.europe.naverlabs.com/#exercise2
+This is a project of the course NLP of Centralesupélec
+reference link: http://nlpcourse.europe.naverlabs.com/#exercise2

 # Description of the project
-0) Introduction
+## 0) Introduction
 The goal of the project is to design a classifier to predict aspect-based polarities of opinions in sentences, that assigns a polarity label to every triple <aspect categories, aspect_term, sentence>.
 The polarity labels are positive, negative and neutral.
 Note that a sentence may have several opinions.

 For example, the input of the classifier is "AMBIENCE#GENERAL seating 18:25 short and sweet – seating is great:it's romantic,cozy and private." and the output of the classifier is "positive".

-1) Data set
+## 1) Data set
 Each line contains 5 tab-separated fields: the polarity of the opinion, the aspect category on which the opinion is expressed, a specific target term, the character offsets of the term (start:end), and the sentence in which that opinion is expressed.

 an example:
 "positive AMBIENCE#GENERAL seating 18:25 short and sweet – seating is great:it's romantic,cozy and private."

-in this example, the opinion about the AMBIENCE#GENERAL aspect, which is associated to the term "seating", is positive.
+In this example, the opinion about the AMBIENCE#GENERAL aspect, which is associated to the term "seating", is positive.

 There are 12 different aspects categories.

 # Description of the code
 ## 0)pretrained word vectors